 In general, a thermometer is used to measure temperature.
 So why can’t you use a meat thermometer for milk?
 Yes, You can!

 However, for using a meat thermometer for milk, you need to be careful while reading the range of temperatures for milk.
 Moreover, almost every meat thermometer offers all temperature monitoring features that you need to check while preparing milk dishes.

 While using the meat thermometer with milk, it must not touch the bottom of the pan.
 Make sure to stir the milk properly to distribute the heat uniformly.
-The probe of the thermometer should not touch the surface, or else it will display abnormal temperatures.
+The thermometer probe should not touch the surface, or it will display abnormal temperatures.

 Milk thermometer vs Meat thermometer

-Both the thermometers are used for measuring the temperature of food items.
-But they are not the same in terms of heat reading and its range measurement.
+Both thermometers are used for measuring the temperature of food items.
+But they are not the same in terms of heat reading and range measurement.

 Here are some of the differences that you must consider

 - Meat thermometers come with a lower temperature range than milk thermometers.

 - The meat thermometer holds a pointed stick with a temperature-measuring dial at its top whereas the milk thermometer comes with a digital display.